Mian Jaleel Ahmed: Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-132 (Sheikhupura-II) in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-132 (Sheikhupura-II) in the 2002 Pakistani general election.
 He received 51,159 votes and defeated Mian Muhammad Azhar.

-He ran for the seat of the National Assembly as an independent candidate from Constituency NA-132 (Sheikhupura-II-cum-Nankana Sahib) in 2008 Pakistani general election, but was unsuccessful.
+He ran for the seat of the National Assembly as an independent candidate from Constituency NA-132 (Sheikhupura-II-cum-Nankana Sahib) in the 2008 Pakistani general election, but was unsuccessful.
 He received 444 votes and lost the seat to Rana Tanveer Hussain.

 In December 2011, he announced to join All Pakistan Muslim League (APML).

 In 2012, he joined Pakistan Tehreek-e-Insaf (PTI).

 In September 2015, he announced to re-join PTI.

-He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-139 (Sheikhupura-V) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-139 (Sheikhupura-V) in the 2018 Pakistani general election.

-On 16 July 2022, he resigned in front of the Speaker of the Provincial Assembly of Punjab,Pervaiz Elahi.
+On 16 July 2022, he resigned in front of the Speaker of the Provincial Assembly of Punjab, Chaudhry Pervaiz Elahi.